bodik/sner4/README.md

 For list of currently available parser plugins see `sner/plugin/*/parser.py`

+##### Versioninfo

+(EXPERIMENTAL) Pre-compiled view from various storage objects mapping product-version tuple to corresponding endpoints.

+##### Vulnsearch

+(EXPERIMENTAL) Pre-compiled view of CPE-CVE correlations.

 #### Server: Visuals

-Visualization modules for configuration and storage data.
+Visualization modules for configuration and storage.

 #### Api: REST API interface

-(EXPERIMENTAL) Provides basic access to managed data.
+Basic access to managed data.

-#### Snerlytics: Storage vulnsearch

-(EXPERIMENTAL) Uses https://github.com/cve-search/cve-search (by circl.lu) to
-correlate and analyze storage CPE data via ELK stack.

-#### Snerlytics: Storage sync

-(EXPERIMENTAL) Synchronizes storage data to ELK stack
+### 2.4 Snerlytics

+(EXPERIMENTAL) Set of external services for data analysis.

+  * Elastic storage (copy of storage with Kibana)
+  * CVE-Search (local instance used for CPE-CVE corelations)